Who are we?

 What do we do?

 CASE has prided itself over the years on balancing the academic and social opportunities offered to students.
 The 2018-2019 executive aims to continue the work of our predecessors by offering literary open mic nights, pub quizzes, guest lectures, inter-department social events, a formal dinner, and much more.
 This is all in addition to our major projects: Soliloquies Anthology, LUCC and the LUCC Proceedings.
 These activities and events offer forums for intellectual exchange, opportunities to network with like-minded individuals and, ultimately, forge lasting bonds among the participants.
 Above all, we offer a variety of different avenues for English students to merge the social and academic aspects of life at Concordia University.
+Don't miss your chance to play on the site book of ra.
+You will be satisfied!

 Where are we?